dan-mcm/danbot/README.md

 * For `WELCOME_CHANNEL` you need to specify a channel name within your discord server to use for new user addition welcome.
 * For `NOWLIVE_ANNOUNCEMENTS_ID` see the official Discord [docs](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) on how to get a specific channels channel-id
-* For `PLAYLIST_VOICE_CHANNEL_ID` see the official Discord [docs](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) on how to get a specific voice channels channel-id
+* For `PLAYLIST_CHANNEL` and `PLAYLIST_VOICE_CHANNEL_ID` see the official Discord [docs](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) on how to get a specific voice channels channel-id

 ### Getting API Keys

 * For `CAT_API_KEY` you need to [register with TheCatAPI](https://thecatapi.com/) to obtain an API key.
 * For `GIPHY_API_KEY` you need to [register with GIPHY](https://developers.giphy.com/) to obtain an API key.
 * For `TWITCH_CLIENT_ID/SECRET` variables check the [Twitch API docs](https://dev.twitch.tv/docs/authentication).
+* For `YOUTUBE_API_KEY` you need to [register with Google](https://developers.google.com/youtube/v3/getting-started) to obtain an API key.

 ## Audio Dependencies